 Duration: Minimum 2 years, Maximum 6 Years (Part-Time)

-Lancaster Unviversity of Management is ranked the 10th in the UK by The Guardian University Guide and is well-known in the UK for its 1-year MBA programme.
-The University is also strong in research being recognized as the 1st for ‘research power’, 1st for number of faculty submitted during the 2014 Research Excellence Framework assessment.
-It is also recognsed by AACSB and EQUIS so there should not be any worries about global recognition of its MBA certificate.
+Lancaster University of Management was ranked the 10th in the UK by The Financial Times 2018 rankings (as well as 1st in the world for corporate strategy) and is well-known in the UK for its 1-year MBA programme.
+The University is also strong in research being recognized as the 1st for ‘research power’, 1st for the number of faculties submitted during the 2014 Research Excellence Framework assessment.
+It is also recognised by AACSB and EQUIS so there should not be any worries about global recognition of its MBA certificate.
 LUMS has also strong network ties with many businesses in the UK public and private sector including AstraZeneca, BAE Systems, Bass, British Airways, as well as the NHS and The UK Cabinet Office just to mention a few.

 |Manchester Business School||Two years plus a six month live company project||S$63,708.50||QS WU 30th Globally, AACSB, EQUIS|